Three Inexpensive Algae Prevention Steps

-If you follow 3 simple steps, most pools can stay relatively algae free in the long run which will help make pool care easier.
+If you follow 3 simple steps, your pool will stay relatively algae free in the long run.
+Minimal algae problems equals easier pool maintenance.

-1) Manage your chlorine.
-This is the most important part of this process.
-Without chlorine, your pool isn’t being sanitized.
-If you are using 3” Chlorine Tabs, make sure you check on your tab level twice a week to ensure you are keeping the proper amount in the pool.
-A salt system is more complicated, but can still be managed by ensuring that the cell is clean and the salt level is in the recommended range.
-If you have any doubt as far as your chlorine production or salt level is concerned, bring a water sample into a Leslie’s store.
+Managing your chlorine level is the most important part of this process.
+Without chlorine, your pool won't be sanitized.
+If using 3” Chlorine Tabs, make sure to check on the tabs (in the chlorine floater) twice a week to ensure you are keeping the proper amount in the pool.
+Salt Chlorine Systems are more complicated, but can be managed by ensuring that the salt cell is clean and the salt level is in the recommended range.
+If you have any doubt as far as your chlorine production or salt level is concerned, bring a water sample into your local Leslie’s store.
 It is also recommended to use pool shock once a week during peak swimming season and continue to use it, only less often, during the offseason.

-2) Brush, skim, and empty your skimmer and filter baskets.
+Brush, skim and empty the filter baskets.
 Debris left in the pool can have a negative effect on the chlorine level of the water.
 The more debris in the pool, the more likely the chlorine will be burned up sanitizing whatever is in the water.
-Therefore, skimming and emptying your baskets weekly (or as needed if storms roll in) is ideal.
+Therefore, skimming and emptying your baskets weekly (or as needed during the swimming season) is ideal.
 Brushing at least once a week is also helpful because it keeps the surface of the pool clean, which is where algae prefers to grow.
-Once brushed into the water, the algae has a harder time establishing itself and therefore the chlorine has an easier time preventing its growth.
+Once brushed into the water, the algae has a harder time establishing itself and therefore allowing chlorine to prevent its growth.

-3) Run your pool for at least 8 hours a night.
-Depending on your environment, you may even considering running your system one hour for every 10 degrees of water temperature.
+Run your pool pump for at least 8 hours a night.
+Depending on the environment, you may consider running the system one hour for every 10 degrees of water temperature.
 Proper filtration and circulation is essential for keeping the pool clean and clear.
-It is therefore necessary to let your pool run for its recommended time.
+It is necessary to let your pool run for its recommended time.

-Preventing algae has costs, but the only costs associated with this process is the cost of 3” Chlorine Tabs if you use them, a few bags of shock, the cost of electricity to run your system for 8+ hours a night, and then simply 10-20 minutes a week of your time to brush and skim your pool.
-It’s also helpful to make sure the rest of your chemicals are balanced and your equipment is working properly.
-As long as that stays the case, this process will help you save both time and money.
+Preventing pool algae has costs, but the only costs associated with this process is the 3” Chlorine Tabs if you use them, a few bags of pool shock, the cost of electricity to run your system for 8+ hours a night.
+Then, simply maintain your pool by brushing and skimming the water about 10-20 minutes each week.
+It’s also helpful to maintain balanced chemicals and ensure that your equipment is working properly.
+As long as everything is working properly, this process will help you save both time and money.